kubeflow/kfp-tekton-backend/README.md

     kubectl delete MutatingWebhookConfiguration cache-webhook-kubeflow
     ```

-2. Once the old KFP deployment is removed, run the below command to deploy this modified Kubeflow Pipeline version with Tekton backend.
+2. Run the below command to deploy this modified Kubeflow Pipeline version with Tekton backend.
     ```shell
     kubectl apply -k manifests/kustomize/env/platform-agnostic
     ```

-    Check the new KFP deployment, it should take about 5 to 10 minutes.
+    Check the KFP deployment, it should take about 5 to 10 minutes.
     ```shell
     kubectl get pods -n kubeflow
     ```

-    Now go ahead and access the pipeline in the Kubeflow dashboard.
-It should be accessible from the istio-ingressgateway which is the
+    Now go ahead and access the Kubeflow Pipeline dashboard.
+If you are using Istio it should be accessible from the istio-ingressgateway, or use your accessible ip address on the cluster if you running it in standalone mode.
-    `<public_ip>:31380`
+    `<public_ip>:31380/_/pipeline/`

-## Development: Building from source code
+## Developer Instructions

 ### Prerequites
 1. [NodeJS 12 or above](https://nodejs.org/en/download/)
 2. [Golang 1.13 or above](https://golang.org/dl/)